awuorm/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

       Total = O(2n) + + O(2) => O(n)

 ## Exercise II
     1. Define a function that takes 2 inputs. n - number of storeys in the building, f - a default argument that specifies the floor number where eggs start to break if dropped.
+O(n)
     2. Define the base case.
 If n < f, then append the value 'dropped' to an initialized array 'eggs'.
+O(1) + O(1)
-    3. Else recursively call the helper function
+    3. Else recursively call the helper function O(1) + O(n)
     4. The helper function will have a loop that appends the word 'broken' to 'eggs'.
+O(n) + O(n) + O(1)
     5. Subtract the value of 'broken' items in array from 'dropped' items.
-The value will be the floor number with the least amount of dropped + broken eggs
+The value will be the floor number with the least amount of dropped + broken eggs O(1)

+    Total = O(4n) + O(5) => O(n)